ibm-cloud-docs/cis/cis-cli-plugin.md

 :   The certificate id which the hostname is bundled to. (hostname level only)

 `----enabled`
 :   Enable authenticated origin pull.
-Valid values: "on", "off".
+Valid values are `on` and `off`.

 `-i, --instance`
 :   Instance name or ID.
 If not set, the context instance that is specified by `ibmcloud cis instance-set INSTANCE` is used.